 Buildings are responsible for around 40% of CO2 emissions in the EU.
 To decarbonise this sector, the European Commission is considering introducing a carbon price.
 The workshop looked into the opportunities and challenges of a carbon pricing for buildings, starting from the lessons of Germany as a first mover in Europe.

 According to the Renovation Wave Communication, to achieve the 55% GHG emissions reduction target by 2030, the EU should reduce buildings’ greenhouse gas emissions by 60%.
 This can only be achieved by at least doubling the renovation rate as soon as possible.
-In addition to a substantial recast of the Energy Performance of Buildings Directive (EPBD), the European Commission is also considering to review the Emissions Trading System, including an extension to buildings.
-The “Fit for 55” package announced for July 2021 will likely see a proposal to cover sectors such as buildings and road transport by an emissions trading scheme.
-In the context of the building sector, however, some particularities require thorough assessment, such as the low price-elasticity of energy demand, the ownership structure of buildings, and the split incentives dilemma.
-So what should be the contribution of a carbon price in the policy mix for a decarbonised building sector?
-Can it trigger a Renovation Wave and a switch to fully renewable heating?
-What needs to be kept in mind when designing a new carbon pricing scheme for buildings?
+In addition to a substantial revision of the Energy Performance of Buildings Directive (EPBD), the European Commission is considering to include in its upcoming “Fit for 55” package a proposal to cover sectors such as buildings and road transport by an emissions trading scheme.
+However, the particularities of the building sector, such as the low price-elasticity of energy demand, the ownership structure of buildings and the split incentives dilemma, would require caution and a thorough assessment of the consequences of introducing such policy.